-Exceedances in both the South Wales (UK0041) and Swansea (UK0027) zones in 2016 can generally be attributed to abatement/equipment failures at the Wall Colmonoy site during the second half of the year, which is likely to have lasted a number of months, leading to significant exceedances for monitored Nickel levels.
+Exceedances in both the South Wales (UK0041) and Swansea (UK0027) zones in 2018 can generally be attributed to abatement/equipment failures at the Wall Colmonoy site during the year, which is likely to have lasted a number of months, leading to significant exceedances for monitored nickel levels.
 The observed breaches were not, however, representative of normal operations.

-Significant work was undertaken by the regulator and site operator to understand and rectify the increase in emissions during 2016.
+Significant work was undertaken by the regulator and site operator to understand and rectify the increase in emissions during 2018.
 Ambient monitoring data and internal nickel monitoring results were used to try to identify possible areas for improvement.
 An action tracker was used to identify, prioritise and track possible improvements, with further effort being put into maintenance activities.

-A comprehensive programme of maintenance and improvement activities were carried out and it is believed that these interventions have had a significant impact on Ni concentrations in the area, with monitored (and modelled) levels of Nickel being reported as compliant with the target Value in 2017.
+A comprehensive programme of maintenance and improvement activities were carried out and it is believed that these interventions have had a significant impact on nickel concentrations in the area.